 The risk assessment was developed based on reliable data of Certificate Holders held in our system related to the following risk factors:

 - Decertification and non-certification in the last two years

 - Quality of audit in the last two years.

 - Risk score given by the Rainforest Alliance audit report reviewer

 - Risks linked to deforestation and geolocation

 The data for each risk factor is calculated to determine the risk level for each certificate holder.

 How often is the risk assessment updated?

-The risk assessment per certificate holder is determined before their audit allocation, in part on the basis of the information received via the audit application tool.
-The risk assessment of CHs will be revisited periodically as new information is received including the results of the next audit.
-For this reason, a CH’s risk level can change and effective actions to ensure compliance with standard criteria will result in a lower risk score.
+The risk assessment per certificate holder is determined before their audit allocation.
+The risk assessment of certificate holders will be revisited periodically as new information is received including the results of the next audit.
+For this reason, a certificate holders’ risk level can change and effective actions to ensure compliance with standard criteria will result in a lower risk score.